 Clara H. Epsy Hazelrigg was a teacher, author, and evangelist who made an impact in early-day Kansas.

-Clara was born at Council Grove, Kansas on November 23, 1859, to Colonel H. J. Espy, Melora E. Cook Espy.
+Clara was born at Council Grove, Kansas, on November 23, 1859, to Colonel H. J. Espy and Melora E. Cook Espy.
 When Clara’s mother died in 1861, she was taken to Indiana but returned in 1866.
-Just two years later, her father died and she was again sent to Indiana where she attended school.
+Two years later, her father died, and she was again sent to Indiana, where she attended school.

-In 1895 she published a History of Kansas, which shows evidence of considerable research and literary ability.
+In 1895, she published a History of Kansas, which shows evidence of considerable research and literary ability.
 This is her best-known literary work.
-Later, the family moved to Topeka, but their vacations are spent upon Mr. Hazelrigg’s ranch in New Mexico.
+Later, the family moved to Topeka, but their vacations were spent on Mr. Hazelrigg’s ranch in New Mexico.
 In addition to her teaching, she also devoted much time to church work and won a wide reputation as an evangelist.

 Hazelrigg died in 1937.